- 1 Female Batman Heroes

 |Created By||Jeph Loeb, Tim Sale|

 A ferocious and formidable female crime boss who started way back in Year One, Sofia Gigante Falcone was for a time the head of the Falcone crime gang and the killer known as ‘Hangman’.
-She was introduced in Year One and met her fate in Dark Victory.
+She was introduced in Year One, expanded greatly in The Long Halloween and met her fate in Dark Victory.
 She is notable for being a cunning strategist and one of the rare female Batman characters to be able to toe-to-toe with Batman in a fist fight.
 One day I hope someone brings her back from the dead somehow.

 |Debut||Richard Dragon, Kung Fu Fighter #5|